parrt/msds501/notes/programming.md

 5. Compute average as sum divided by length
 6. Print the average

-This steps in this plan are fine-grained enough to be converted one-to-one to programming statements.
+The steps in this plan are fine-grained enough to be converted one-to-one to programming statements.
 At that point, we have an executable program.
-The hard part is coming up with a plan, not converting it to code.
+The hard part is coming up with a suitable plan, not converting it to code.

 Sequences occur even in simple arithmetic expressions that we often think of as one operation.
 For example, in the following expression, we have to do the multiplication first and then add in the shipping cost.